modernfidelity/http-cache-warmer/README.md

 Simple scripts to loop over a selection of site URLs that are running Google Sitemap XML, parse the returns and then call cURL GET requests to the endpoints, in turn 'warming' (generating) caches.

-Useful for systems running Edge side caches like or Akamai, AWS Cloudfront or Varnish.
+Useful for systems running Edge side caches like or Akamai, AWS Cloudfront or Varnish/Nginx.

 ## Install